lebigmac1/DIY-Custom-ROM-Maker-1.0/README.md

 ---------------------------------------------------------

+Have you ever wanted to create your own Custom ROM from scratch but you didn't know how to do it properly?
+Look no further.
+The ultimate DIY Custom ROM Maker solution is right here to help you do the job.

 Take your boring stock read-only firmware that shipped with your Android device and transform it into a totally exciting, fully read/write-able custom ROM and customize it however you like with the click of a button!
 The Pandora's Box has been fully unlocked at last!
 Now only your imagination is your limit.
 Use your new powers responsibly.